Official Statistics

 Exempt

 This sector applies to businesses that manufacture exempt products.
-These businesses cannot recover VAT on purchases relating to exempt supplies, and therefore their purchases are standard rated.
+These businesses cannot recover VAT on purchases relating to exempt supplies, even when those purchases may include VAT at the standard rate.

 The UK exempt sector is mainly made up of the following significant partially exempt industries: